woman doing meditation

 The advantage of tVNS is that it can be administered through small, portable devices that can be used at home or on the go.
 It is generally considered safe for self-administration after appropriate training and guidance [13,14].

 Certain dietary factors can influence GABA levels.
 Foods rich in glutamate, such as green tea, spinach, and nuts, may promote GABA synthesis.
-Additionally, supplements like magnesium, vitamin B6, and L-theanine have been suggested to support GABA function, although the evidence is limited and individual responses may vary.
+Additionally, supplements like magnesium, vitamin B6, and L-theanine have been suggested to support GABA function as well.

-Quick side note: When possible, it’s essential to detect and correct for deficiencies to best optimize nutrition and supplementation.
-For more information on this, go to homehope.org and learn about our nonprofit organization that is training doctors and practitioners on how to optimize health rather than just treat disease!
+Quick side note: When possible, it’s essential to detect and correct deficiencies (such as amino acid deficiencies) to optimize nutrition, lifestyle, and supplementation.
+For more information on this, go to homehope.org and learn about our nonprofit organization which is training doctors and practitioners on how to optimize health rather than just treat disease!

 Magnesium is known to play a crucial role in the regulation of the GABAergic system in the brain as it acts as a cofactor in the enzymatic reactions that facilitate GABA synthesis.
 Additionally, magnesium can modulate GABA receptors, enhance their sensitivity to GABA, and increase its inhibitory effects in the brain.
 Adequate magnesium levels are essential for maintaining a healthy GABA balance.
-Magnesium may also modulate anxiety via increasing GABAergic availability by decreasing presynaptic glutamate release [15].
-Supplementing with magnesium may also help with everyday relaxation and calmness.
+Magnesium may also modulate anxiety via increasing GABAergic availability and by decreasing presynaptic glutamate release [15].

 Vitamin B6 (aka pyridoxine) is essential for the conversion of glutamate to GABA; therefore, optimized vitamin B6 supplementation ensures that all available glutamate can be effectively converted to GABA.